Paris Hilton And Chris Zylka Heat Up With Major PDA During Milan Couple Getaway

 According to Daily Mail, Paris was spotted doing a little shopping during the couple getaway in Milan this weekend.
 The couple posed for a camera before going into a high-end shoe store where Paris was also photographed examining a gorgeous pair of thigh-high black boots.
 In the photo outside of the high-end shoe store, Chris stood behind Paris giving her a light peck on the top of her head while she leaned back into him with a peaceful expression on her face.

-In several of the pictures snapped by paparazzi the couple could be seen holding hands with smiling faces.
-Paris rocked a gorgeous skin-tight black and white stripped maxi-dress with a pair of woven black heels during the outing.
+In several of the pictures snapped by paparazzi, the couple could be seen holding hands with smiling faces.
+Paris rocked a gorgeous skin-tight black and white striped maxi-dress with a pair of woven black heels during the outing.
 Her gorgeous blonde locks hung down in loose but controlled waves, and she protected her eyes from the Milan sun with a pair of stylish sunglasses.

 But first, let me take a Selfie ???? #ParisHiltonXBoohoo pic.twitter.com/58OS5KAzd0